 Devolution

-The government announced Hampshire and the Solent region will be part of its new devolution initiative.
+Hampshire and the Solent region is part of the government’s new devolution initiative.

-The decision will establish a new Combined County Authority (CCA) for Southampton, Portsmouth, Hampshire, and the Isle of Wight, to be formed in early 2026.
+The decision means a new Combined County Authority has been established for Southampton, Portsmouth, Hampshire, and the Isle of Wight.

 FAQs